Compressing Over-the-Counter Markets

 We also obtain the current excess in the market:

 Let us first adopt a conservative approach.
-In this case, we can only reduce or remove currently existing trades.
-A solution is to remove the trade between $i$ and $j$ and adjust the two other contracts accordingly (i.e., subtract the value of the $ij$ contract from the two other contracts).
+In this case, we can only reduce or remove currently existing bilateral positions.
+A solution is to remove the obligation between $i$ and $j$ and adjust the two other obligation accordingly (i.e., subtract the value of $ij$ from the two other obligations).
 The resulting market is represented in Figure~\ref{fig-example-compressed}(a).
 Computing the same measurements as before, we obtain:

 We also obtain the new excess in the market: